jbmartin/SifteoBlickets/README.md

 C++ isn't a great language to learn if you're just starting out, mainly because it's very unforgiving of mistakes and requires quite a bit of knowledge to do things that are trivial in scripting languages (Python, Javascript, etc.).
 It shines in large scale production software suits like operating systems or video games where speed and memory are critical (e.g., tiny game cubes with limited memory and large cpu demands).
 Fortunately, the Sifteo API wraps up most of the scary parts of dealing with C++ directly.
-However, it still rears its ugly head from time to time.
+The difficulty of C++ still rears its ugly head from time to time.
 We'll do our best to help you figure out how to deal with it or where to turn go when you're stuck.

 Let's start with some C++ basics.